aaaochoa/aaaochoa/README.md

 - 👀 I’m interested in technology, dogs, and all things being a dad.
 - 🌱 I’m currently learning to hone in on my spanish, and be develop my own software skills!
 - 📫 Feel free to message me at: aaaochoa@github.com
+- 👀 I'll make this more impressive as time goes on...

 <!---
 aaaochoa/aaaochoa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.